Guide to undergraduate study

 If you start your studies on a standard undergraduate degree, you’ll have the option – depending on available places on the course and how well you’re doing academically – to transfer to an integrated Masters.

-The award you’ll graduate with depends on your subject area – integrated Masters awards include MSci, MEng and MPhys.
+The award you’ll graduate with depends on your subject area – integrated Masters awards include MSci, MEng, MPhys and MComp.

 Teaching at university is different from school or college, and you’ll need to be increasingly independent in your work.